slequime/nosoi/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/nosoi)](https://cran.r-project.org/package=nosoi)
 <!-- badges: end -->

-The aim of `nosoi` (pronounced no.si) is to provide a flexible agent-based stochastic transmission chain/epidemic simulator ([Lequime et al. bioRxiv 2020.03.03.973107](https://www.biorxiv.org/content/10.1101/2020.03.03.973107v1)).
+The aim of `nosoi` (pronounced no.si) is to provide a flexible agent-based stochastic transmission chain/epidemic simulator ([Lequime et al. Methods in Ecology and Evolution 11:1002-1007](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13422)).
 It is named after the *daimones* of plague, sickness and disease that escaped Pandora's jar in the Greek mythology. `nosoi` is able to take into account the influence of multiple variable on the transmission process (e.g. dual-host systems (such as arboviruses), within-host viral dynamics, transportation, population structure), alone or taken together, to create complex but relatively intuitive epidemiological simulations.

 ## Installation
 To get the current released version from CRAN: